hugosouto/hugosouto/README.md

 # Welcome to GitHub!

-I'm Hugo Souto, a seasoned data scientist and a former long-distance triathlete committed to bringing **focus** and **discipline** to machine learning.
+I'm Hugo Souto, a former long-distance triathlete committed to bringing **focus** and **discipline** to data science and machine learning.

 ## Expertise